GPSxtreme/notex-flutter/README.md

     flutter pub get
     ```

-3. Configure your OpenAI API key.
-Make sure you have an OpenAI API key ready.

 ## Usage

 1. Run the application on your emulator or physical device:
     ```
     flutter run
     ```

-2. Follow the instructions within the application to enter your OpenAI API key and start using the application.

 ## Contributing